Renew a street trading consent

 You will hear from us within the next 5 working days.

-Once we have a complete application a consultation period of 14 days will begin.
+Once we have a complete application an informal consultation period of 14 days will begin. (maximum 14 days).

 When deciding on your application we will take into account any comments submitted during this consultation period.